Adwozo/mod-cities2-MarketBasedEconomy/README.md

 ### Troubleshooting
 - If prices appear stuck, disable diagnostics logging, exit to desktop, delete the generated log, then re-enable logging and retry.
 - Conflicts may occur with other mods that fully replace pricing or labor systems.
 Try disabling overlapping mods if you encounter issues.
+- Build failures complaining about missing `Colossal.*` or `UnityEngine.*` assemblies usually mean the CS2 mod toolchain paths aren’t configured.
+Re-open the in-game Modding Tools panel to refresh `CSII_*` environment variables and rebuild.
+- Duplicate `TargetFrameworkAttribute` errors indicate another project or tool emits its own assembly info; ensure you’re building from a clean tree so the main mod and bootstrap projects stay separate.

 ### Contribution & Support
 - Issues and pull requests welcome.
 Provide steps to reproduce along with diagnostic logs if possible.